HengzhunChen/HengzhunChen.github.io/_pages/about.md

 - AI for Sciences (Application of Deep Learning)
 <!-- - AI for Mathematics (Formal proof for theorems) -->

-Any relatived discussion is welcomed! 🤠
+Any relative discussion is welcomed! 🤠

 Enjoy the trip when you are wandering in my pages. （￣︶￣）↗

 # Events

-- I will be one of the hosts of Applied Math Ph.D (AMPhD) Seminar at Fudan University in 2024 spring.
+- I am one of the hosts of Applied Math Ph.D (AMPhD) Seminar at Fudan University in 2024 spring.
 See also the [introduction](https://amphds.yingzhouli.com/about.html).